-Linda is a partner in the firm’s dispute resolution practice and co-head of our global class and collective actions group.
+Linda is a partner in the firm’s dispute resolution practice.
+She is co-head of our US commercial litigation practice and co-head of our global class and collective actions group.

 She has extensive experience resolving complex and cross-border commercial disputes across a broad range of industries and practice areas, and in all stages of business dispute resolution, including litigation, arbitration and mediation.
 Based in New York, she appears regularly in federal, state and bankruptcy courts across the United States.

 Linda’s clients are global in scope, and she is particularly adept at helping them navigate multinational challenges, especially those arising from the overlapping and sometimes conflicting procedural, factual and regulatory regimes in which they operate.
 She also works frequently with our transactional and finance teams in advising corporate executives and boards on transaction-related litigation risk and corporate governance matters.